 Over the past three decades, an increasing number of women have joined the legal profession.
 Since 1992, women’s representation in law school classes has approached 50%.
-But the number of women in the federal judiciary has largely stagnated.
+Despite record numbers of female judicial nominees and confirmations, the percentage of female federal judges, however, is far lower.
 It is of critical importance to increase the representation of women on the federal bench.

-When women are fairly represented on our federal courts, those courts are more reflective of the diverse population of this nation.
-When women are fairly represented on the federal bench, women, and men, may have more confidence that the court understands the real-world implications of its rulings.
-For both, the increased presence of women on the bench improves the quality of justice: women judges can bring an understanding of the impact of the law on the lives of women and girls to the bench, and enrich courts’ understanding of how best to realize the intended purpose and effect of the law that the courts are charged with applying.
+When women are fairly represented on our federal courts, those courts are more reflective of the diverse population of this nation and women, and men, may have more confidence that the court understands the real-world implications of its rulings.
+The increased presence of women on the bench improves the quality of justice: women judges can bring an understanding of the impact of the law on the lives of women and girls to the bench, and enrich courts’ understanding of how best to realize the intended purpose and effect of the law that the courts are charged with applying.
 For example, one recent study demonstrated that male federal appellate court judges are less likely to rule against plaintiffs bringing claims of sex discrimination, if a female judge is on the panel.

 - Upon the confirmation of Associate Justice Elena Kagan, the Supreme Court counts three women among its nine Justices for the first time in history, still only one-third of the members of that Court.
 Only four of the 112 Justices ever to serve on the highest court in the land have been women.

-- Fifty-three of the 164 active judges currently sitting on the thirteen federal courts of appeal are female (about 32%).
+- Sixty of the 170 active judges currently sitting on the thirteen federal courts of appeal are female (35%).
 When broken down by circuit, women’s representation on several of these individual courts is even lower than on the courts of appeals overall:

-- Women are also vastly underrepresented on the Eighth Circuist (where they make up 18% of judges), the Third Circuit (about 21%) and the Fourth Circuit (about 27%).
+- In particular, women are underrepresented on the Third Circuit (where they make up about 23% of judges) and the Eighth Circuit (20%).

-- Approximately 30% of active United States district (or trial) court judges are women.
+- Thirty-two percent of active United States district (or trial) court judges are women.

-- But there are still over a dozen district courts around the country where there has never been a female judge.
+- But there are still 7 district courts around the country where there has never been a female judge.

 - For women of color, the numbers are even smaller.

-- There are 68 women of color serving as active federal judges across the country, including 33 African-American women, 24 Hispanic women, nine Asian-American women, one woman of Hispanic and Asian descent, and one women of Hispanic and African-American descent.
-There are no Native American women among the over 750 active federal judges across the country.
+- There are 79 women of color serving as active federal judges across the country, including 41 African-American women, 25 Hispanic women, 10 Asian-American women, one Native American woman, one woman of Hispanic and Asian descent, and one woman of Hispanic and African-American descent.

 - There are only 11 women of color on the U.S. courts of appeals.
 Five of those women sit on the Ninth Circuit Court of Appeals, two sit on the DC Circuit, and one woman of color sits on each of the First, Fourth, Sixth and Seventh Circuits.
 Therefore, there are seven federal courts of appeals without a single active minority woman judge.